superkisa/obsidian/Computer Vision/E12 KL divergence. Relation to crossentropy/KL divergence. Relation to crossentropy.md

 ### Variational Auto-Encoder Optimization

 An auto-encoder is a neural network architecture that encodes an input image onto an embedding layer.
-[Variational auto-encoders](https://arxiv.org/abs/1312.6114v10) (VAEs) are a specialized form of traditional architecture that project the input data onto a probability distribution (usually a Gaussian distribution).
+[Variational auto-encoders](https://arxiv.org/abs/1312.6114v10) (VAEs) are a specialized form of traditional architecture that projects the input data onto a probability distribution (usually a Gaussian distribution).

 ![Variational Autoencoders](https://images.prismic.io/encord/4540086f-3fcd-4294-83d7-d758178bc2bb_image10.png?auto=compress,format)